Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Boardworks Kraken is a versatile all-around stand-up paddleboard (SUP) that balances style, strength, and performance.
-Offered in three sizes, 9'9", 10'3", and 11'0", it’s a board that suits beginners just getting started as well as experienced paddlers looking for a reliable ride.
+The Boardworks Kraken is a versatile stand-up paddleboard (SUP) that blends performance, durability, and style.
+Available in three lengths—9'9", 10'3", and 11'0", it’s well-suited for beginners taking their first strokes as well as seasoned paddlers seeking a dependable board.

-Built with EPX-V construction, the Kraken combines an EPS foam core with fiberglass and bamboo veneers, creating a lightweight yet durable board.
-At 32 inches wide and 4.75 inches thick, it offers outstanding stability, while its slightly rockered nose helps it cut smoothly through flat water, chop, or surf.
+Constructed with EPX-V technology, the Kraken features an EPS foam core wrapped in fiberglass and bamboo veneers, resulting in a lightweight yet sturdy board.
+Measuring 32 inches wide and 4.75 inches thick, it provides excellent stability, while the gently rockered nose ensures smooth navigation through flat water, choppy conditions, or surf.

-One of its standout features is its versatile fin system, which supports single, tri-fin, or quad-fin setups depending on your preferred style of paddling.
-It also comes equipped with a LiftSUP handle for easy carrying and a large honeycomb deck pad for comfort and grip during long sessions.
+A highlight of the Kraken is its adaptable fin system, accommodating single, tri-fin, or quad-fin configurations to match your paddling style.
+Additional thoughtful features include a LiftSUP carry handle for convenience and a large honeycomb deck pad for comfort and grip during extended sessions.

-From serene lakes to rolling ocean waves, the Boardworks Kraken handles a wide range of conditions with ease.
-Its combination of maneuverability, stability, and sleek design makes it a board that both casual paddlers and SUP enthusiasts will appreciate.
+From calm lakes to ocean swells, the Boardworks Kraken performs with ease across varied conditions.
+Its combination of stability, maneuverability, and sleek design makes it a favorite for both casual paddlers and dedicated SUP enthusiasts.

-If you’re looking for a dependable, stylish, and adaptable SUP, the Boardworks Kraken is a strong contender worth adding to your lineup.
+For those seeking a reliable, stylish, and adaptable SUP, the Boardworks Kraken is a top contender to consider for your quiver.

 Pros of this Board